AtlasOfLivingAustralia/seasonal-calendar/seasonal-calendar-api/README.md

 ## Editting a migration

+*NOTE:* **Never** edit a migration if it has been applied to a production database.
+Probably don't edit a migration if it's been applied to a co-worker's database either.
+In these cases just write a follow up migration.

+1. Return to the pre-migration state:
+    1. If the migration failed, then the migration transaction will have been aborted automatically.
-1. If you have data to keep, back out the migration manually (not necessary if it failed) then delete the corresponding row from the `flyway_schema_history` table.
-Then ensure the JOOQ generated code is deleted `./gradlew clean`
+    2. If you have data to keep, undo the migration manually then delete the corresponding row from the `flyway_schema_history` table.
+Finally ensure the JOOQ generated code is deleted: `./gradlew clean`
-2. If you want to start from scratch: `./gradlew flywayClean clean`
+    3. If you just want to start the db from scratch: `./gradlew flywayClean clean`
-3. Edit the migration
+2. Edit the migration
-4. Rerun the migration and jooq codegen: `./gradlew generateSeasonalCalendarJooqSchemaSource`
+3. Rerun the migration and jooq codegen: `./gradlew generateSeasonalCalendarJooqSchemaSource`